dillondesilva/neura/README.md

 Neura's Git repo is essentially split into three critical components:

-- neura-app: This is the actual application side of Neura (ie: What our users will see)
+- **neura-app**: This is the actual application side of Neura (ie: What our users will see)
-- buddy: This is a production grade machine learning utility that will help power Neura's immersive gesture recognition capabilities
+- **buddy**: This is a production grade machine learning utility that will help power Neura's immersive gesture recognition capabilities
-- R&D: This is our prototyping work and is generally built with an end user approach to validate an idea or test a mechanism
+- **R&D**: This is our prototyping work and is generally built with an end user approach to validate an idea or test a mechanism

 ## Using buddy